mcychan/nQuantGpp/README.md

 <hr />
 Most color quantization algorithms are based on K-Means clustering, can you see the minor but significant color is loss for the NeuQuant Neural-Net Quantization Algorithm?<br />
 However, keeping the minor but significant color which in terms giving rise to false contours because some dominant colors are not selected into palette.<br />

-If you are using the command line.
-Assuming you are in the same directory as nQuantGpp.exe, you could enter: `nQuantGpp yourImage.jpg /m 16`.<br/>
-To avoid dot gain, `/d n` can set the dithering to false.
-However, false contours will be resulted for gradient color zones.<br />
-nQuantGpp will quantize yourImage.jpg and create yourImage-PNNLABquant16.png in the same directory.<br />

 To select the most fitted palette, firstly reducing the color depth to 16 bits ARGB4444 suits best for semi-transparent images.<br />
 This means the value of alpha less than 16 will be converted as transparent color.
 For images having alpha channel value either 255 or 0, ARGB1555 is preferred.<br />